 Availability:

-- System should handle partial failures (e.g., email service down but push still works)
+- Handle partial failures (e.g., email is down but push still works).

 -